CarpeNecopinum/BeamChatPlays/README.md

 11. Save the file and go back to the node.js window. <br>
 12. Type node app.js <br>
 13. Interactive should now be working! <br>

+Special Steps for the AutoIt version:

+1. the "npm install" step will probably fail due to python missing.
+Install Python 2.7 (not 3!) from https://www.python.org/downloads/ then type "npm config set python C:\<whereYourPythonIs>\python.exe" with the path you installed python to.
+Then run "npm install" again.
+2. Due to this not using robotjs, but autoit for key strokes, the key names in the current.json file have to look differently, see https://www.autoitscript.com/autoit3/docs/appendix/SendKeys.htm for reference.

 Button Notes: <br>
 - When setting up buttons on beam.pro make sure to check either "holding" or Frequency".<br>